buger/jsonparser/README.md

 # Alternative JSON parser for Go (so far fastest)

 It does not require you to know structure of payload (eg. create structs), and allows accessing fields by providing path to them.
-So far it is the fastest JSON parser for Go, and it is 3-9 times faster then standard `encoding/json` package (depending on payload size and usage), and almost do not allocate any memory, see benchmarks below.
+So far it is the fastest JSON parser for Go, and it is up to **9 times faster** then standard `encoding/json` package (depending on payload size and usage), and almost **do not allocate any memory**, see benchmarks below.

 ## Rationale
 Originally i made it for the project which rely to lot of 3-rd party API, sometimes unpredictable and complex.